|

 which is about 800 feet wide and which lies about 150 feet higher than the

+present bed of the two creeks mentioned.
 The formation over which the glacier traveled is composed principally of

 igneous rocks mixed to a certain extent whith metamorphic rocks.
 The